Cate Sports Academy

 Will my child need money while at CSA?

 We recommend approximately $25 per week.
 This can be used for snacks, drinks, or souvenirs from our Cate student store, the Blue Ewe.

 How does the school store (Blue Ewe) work?

 The Blue Ewe is open on Opening and Closing Days of each camp session, from 12pm – 1pm Monday through Friday, and 4pm – 8pm Tuesday and Thursday.
-Each camper has an account that is billed to a credit card on file.
 The store carries emergency toiletries, limited items for class use, snacks, and a broad selection of Cate School clothing.
 The Blue Ewe gives campers the opportunity to budget and plan for their purchases.
 We encourage each family to talk realistically with their camper(s) about their expectations for camp store usage.

 What is the food like?

 Aramark manages our camp dining room and most of our dining staff have been working at Cate for over 20 years!
 The food is organically and locally sourced when possible, and we do our best to provide healthy choices that also appeal to the tastes of our campers.
 Lunch and dinner comes with a choice of two hot dishes with sides, and we also have a well-stocked salad and sandwich bar with numerous toppings and condiments.
 Breakfast always features cold and hot cereal, egg dishes, fruit yogurt, and something from the griddle.
 We have fresh whole and sliced fruit at every meal, and our beverage bar is soda-free.
 If your child has a food allergy, please let us know so that we may alert the dining staff by e-mailing firstname.lastname@example.org.